Grandes Chilenos de Nuestra Historia

-Grandes Chilenos de Nuestra Historia (Great Chileans of Our History; sometimes simply called Grandes Chilenos) was a Chilean TV program produced and broadcast by state channel Televisión Nacional de Chile during 2008.
+Grandes Chilenos de Nuestra Historia (Great Chileans of Our History; sometimes simply called Grandes Chilenos) is a Chilean TV program, produced and broadcast by state channel Televisión Nacional de Chile during 2008.
 It was based on the style of BBC's 100 Greatest Britons.
-Former President Salvador Allende was elected the "Greatest Chilean", however, some controversial personalities such as Augusto Pinochet or Bernardo O'Higgins were preemptively excluded from the poll.
+Former President Salvador Allende was elected the "Greatest Chilean".
+The exclusion of some personalities, most notably founding father Bernardo O'Higgins, caused controversy.